serlo/frontend/scripts/kratos/README.md

 1. Change something in the `email-templates/` folder.
 2. Run `yarn kratos:rebuild`
-3. Test the verification or the recovery email.
+3. Test the verification or the recovery email at `localhost:4436`.
 Repeat the process.

 ## Folder explanation